AsquaredWsquared/eleos-dev-env/README.md

 We now need to create an Odoo Image and then an Odoo Container to connect to our PostgreSQL container using the odoo role we created in Step 1.

+Using Visual Studio Code we can build a local Docker image with the following command:

+> docker build . -t odoo15

+This will then take a while to build the image (probably best to go and make a cup of coffee while you wait) Once the image is built we need to tell Docker that we want to create a container based on our image.
+To do this use the following command:

+> docker run --rm -it --name=sta-odoo-dev -v sta-odoo-data:/opt/odoo/data -v sta-odoo-vscode:/opt/odoo/.vscode -v sta-odoo-custom-addons:/opt/odoo/custom_addons -v sta-odoo-home:/home/odoo -p 8069:8069 --env-file=odoo.env odoo15 bash